 The Wyanga Park Winery is located approximately 7 min (5.7 km) via Colquhoun Rd and Baades Rd from Lakes Entrance.

 If you are making Lakes Entrance your holiday base then these things to do near Lakes Entrance will help you see more of the area.

 We hope this article from us here at Travels in Gippsland has you inspired to visit Lakes Entrance in East Gippsland.
-For more amazing ideas on where to holiday in Gippsland click through to our Gippsland Attractions page for more brilliant inspiration.
+For more amazing ideas on where to holiday in Gippsland click through to our East Gippsland page for more brilliant inspiration.

 Some more travel inspiration for your trip to Gippsland

 Mark has grown up and lived in the Gippsland area all his life.
 Being born and raised in Gippsland he knows a thing or 2 about this amazing region.
 When Mark is not working he is out exploring the best of Gippsland with his wife and kids